timothyb0912/blog/_posts/2022-10-31-Flashcards-for-dead-hands.md

 These associations are thought to facilitate
 "[memory reconsolidation](https://www.sciencedirect.com/science/article/pii/S0960982213007719),"
+wherein one updates
-wherein the information and form of the information accessed with a memory is updated.
+the information and the form of the information accessed with a memory.
-For example, we might update
+For example, we update
 emotion(s) and emotional strength of the memories, beliefs based on the memory, and experienced sensations (or the lack thereof).
+The end result is a processed memory and its accompanying symptom relief.

 As [described](https://pbspamericaconnect.org/resources/Documents/Ecker%20et%20al.%20-%20Primer%20on%20memory%20reconsolidation.pdf)
 by Ecker et al (p.
 89),